microsoft/Tools-for-Health-Data-Anonymization/README.md

 | ----- | ----- |
 |Stu3|Specify STU 3 version for the configuration file|
 |R4|Specify R4 version for the configuration file|
-|Empty or Null| The configuration file will be specified as the version same with the running executable file.
+|Empty or Null| The configuration file will be specified the same version with the running executable file.

 > **[!NOTE]**
 > When  _version_ section is missing or empty, the program will not throw an exception but give a warning information.